SystemsApproach/security/crypto.rst

 occurs more often in the plaintext that any other letter; the frequency of many other letters and common letter combinations can also be predicted.
-With simple ciphers, this information could greatly simplify the task of finding the key.
-Similarly, the attacker may know something about the likely contents of the message; for example, the word “login” is likely to occur at the start of a remote login session.
-Common headers appear at the start of HTTP messages.
+With simple ciphers, this information could greatly simplify the task of determining the key.
+Similarly, the attacker may know something about the likely contents of the message.
+For example, the word “login” is likely to occur at the start of a remote login session, and common headers appear at the start of HTTP messages.
 This may enable a *known plaintext* attack, which has a much higher chance of success than a *ciphertext only* attack.
 Even better is a *chosen plaintext* attack, which may be enabled by feeding some information to